lillo42/trupe/docs/actors/actor-lifecycle.md

 ### `BeforeRestartAsync`

-Called before the actor is restarted due to a failure.
+Called directly by the supervisor before the failed actor instance is disposed and replaced with a new instance during a restart.
 Use it to clean up resources from the previous instance:

 ```csharp
 public override async ValueTask BeforeRestartAsync(CancellationToken cancellationToken = default)